AdguardTeam/AdGuardDNSClient/doc/configuration.md

  *  <a href="#dns-upstream-groups" id="dns-upstream-groups" name="dns-upstream-groups">`groups`</a>:
-    The set of upstream servers keyed by the group's name.
+    The set of upstream servers keyed by the group’s name.
 It has the following
     fields:

      *  <a href="#dns-upstream-group-address" id="dns-upstream-group-address" name="dns-upstream-group-address">`address`</a>:
-        The upstream server's address.
+        The upstream server’s address.

         **Example:** `'8.8.8.8:53'`.